compgeolab/website/news/index.md

 ---
-title: Lab updates
+title: News & updates from the lab
 template: news-index.html
 ---

 # {{ page.title }}

 <p class="lead">
-News, updates, job postings, and more.
+News and updates celebrating achievements, announcing grants and papers, job postings, and more.
 </p>